 Best platform to buy VOO

-- Sharesies is the most cost effective for those investing under ~$500 at a time, thanks to their percentage based fees.
+- Superhero is the most cost effective for those investing under ~$380 USD at a time, thanks to their percentage based fees.

 - Interactive Brokers is the most cost effective for those investing larger amounts, thanks to their flat fees.